 Children’s BJJ Curriculum at Borehamwood Brazilian Jiu Jitsu Club

 The kids program here at Borehamwood BJJ Club differs from the way we teach adults.
-The techniques remain more or less the same however we offer a more structured curriculum for the younger students.
+The techniques remain more or less the same however we focus more closely on the core basics at every belt level.
 The program also includes specific self defence techniques.

 Students are awarded stripes based on attendance.
 Upon completion of the required minimum number of attendances, they are eligible (at the discretion of the instructor) to be tested for their next belt level.

 White belt (0 to 4 stripes)

 At this belt level, students will learn the basics of body movement both when standing and when on the ground.
 We introduce to them the concept of positional strategy.
 A number of more commonly faced self defence scenarios are taught, for example escape from headlocks and hair grabs.
 Sparring is introduced.
 Submissions are introduced but the main priority is on understanding position so in most cases, white belts spar but without submissions.

 Grey Belt System (grey+white, solid grey, grey+black: four stripes each belt)

 As the student progresses, the techniques taught will advance on the basic fundamentals taught at white belt.
 There is more emphasis on transitions from one position to another and we begin to look at submissions in closer detail.
 Work on standing and ground based self defence scenarios continues as well as sparring.
 Sparring from set positions and sparring with specific submissions are also taught.